Mn-Br/Capstone-Project/README.md

-You can see the provided Project Poster and Presentation, and for more details, check out the link that has also the whole detailed report: https://shorturl.at/V2drX
+You can see the provided Project Final Report, Poster and Presentation.